ethanhsiao88/topic-modeling/README.md

 Notebook for inference using pretrained model: https://ipsy-prod.cloud.databricks.com/#notebook/4676157/command/4676247

+Github: https://github.com/ethanhsiao88/topic-modeling/blob/main/inference_using_model.ipynb - Connect to preview

 Training Pipeline:

-For training the model, these are the steps outlined in the notebook:
+For training the model, these are the steps for the code outlined in the notebook:

-Step 1: Read labeled data (from user-inputed S3 URL link)
+Read labeled data (from user-inputed S3 URL link)

-Step 2: Preprocessing (data validation, filtering only important information, adding columns)
+Preprocessing (data validation, filtering only important information, adding columns)

-Step 3: Flair (filtering out only negative comments)
+Flair (filtering out only negative comments)

-Step 4: Train Model
+Train Model

-Step 5: Save Model
+Save Model

-Step 6: Evaluate Model
+Evaluate Model (accuracy, f1 scores, weighted f1 score, confusion matrices)

 Inference Pipeline:

-For inference using a pretrained model, these are the steps outlined in the notebook:
+For inference using a pretrained model, these are the steps for the code outlined in the notebook:

-Step 1: Read unlabeled data (from user-inputed S3 URL link)
+Read unlabeled data (from user-inputed S3 URL link)

-Step 2: Preprocessing (data validation, filtering only important information, adding columns)
+Preprocessing (data validation, filtering only important information, adding columns)

-Step 3: Flair (filtering out only negative comments)
+Flair (filtering out only negative comments)

-Step 4: Prediction using pretrained model (link to model user-inputed)
+Prediction using pretrained model (link to model user-inputed)

-Step 5: Evaluate Results (accuracy, f1 scores), Visualize Findings (confusion matrices)

-Email to Lori, Barbara, Sundi, James, Adina, Paula

-Send tom morning

-replace commas
+Evaluate Results (bar graphs grouped by NPS, topic type, subscription, & month help visualize trends)

+Credits:

-Model built by Ethan Hsiao (ML intern) and Jyotirmoy Sundi.
+Model built by Ethan Hsiao (ML intern) and Jyotirmoy Sundi, assisted by entire ML team

+Emails: ethanhsiao@bfaindustries.com, sundi@bfaindustries.com